ericnjogu/object-detection-event-web-server/readme.md

 - add the generated python code to the python path

    `export PYTHONPATH=.:[video object detection repo]proto/generated/`
+- set an environmental variable for the flask app settings

+    `export SETTINGS=settings.cfg`
 - startup the server with a command such as the one below

   `python app.py 50002`